 How We Found It

-“Like Some Dream” drifted in our SubmitHub inbox with plenty of respect to its namesake.
-Sirens of Lesbos’ sonic ingredients in electronic, dance, choir and instrumental music are as varied, diverse and compelling as the members’ historical backgrounds ranging from families of political refugees to freedom fighters.
+“Like Some Dream” drifted into our SubmitHub inbox with plenty of respect to its namesake.
+Sirens of Lesbos’ sonic ingredients in electronic, dance, choir and instrumental music are as varied, diverse and compelling as the members’ historical backgrounds — ranging from families of political refugees to freedom fighters.
 Switzerland provided a melting pot for the group to nurture their sprawling music and subtle mystique.
-An early career breakout saw the group sign a record deal with Epic/ Sony that they would soon pull out of in favor of more passionate musical exploits.
+An early career breakout saw the group sign a record deal with Epic/Sony that they would soon pull out of in favor of more passionate musical exploits.

-This particularly dreamy single of their new album, Sol, is the result of a collaboration between the Swiss artists and Dreamville’s producer Christo and emcee J.I.D.
-From my own experience writing about J.I.D it’s easy to tell that the pair is one of my favorite duos in hip hop and I was lulled into the unbelievably perfect sonic landscape that resulted from this collaboration.
+This particularly dreamy single of their new album, Sol, is the result of a collaboration between the Swiss artists and Dreamville’s producer/emcee duo of Christo and J.I.D.
+From my own experience writing about J.I.D it’s easy to tell that the pair is one of my favorite duos in hip hop and I was lulled into the unbelievably perfect landscape that resulted from this collaboration.

 Why We Like It